zarf-dev/proposals/0008-show-manifest-and-values/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

+The only path to view the rendered package definition is running `zarf package create` and viewing the printed yaml before the (y/n) prompt.
+Having a separate command, `zarf dev inspect definition` improves the UX by providing users with an easier way to view the rendered package definition.
+It also opens the possibility of allowing `zarf package create` to proceed without requiring user confirmation.

 Viewing manifests and values files after Zarf variable templating would be useful for both creators and deployers.
 Catching a mistake in templating early can reduce cycle time.
 A Helm template is almost instant, whereas create + deploy could take several minutes to hours.

-A user can achieve a similar effect to `zarf package show manifests` by decompressing a package and running `helm template` on their chart.
+A user can achieve a similar effect to `zarf package inspect manifests` by decompressing a package and running `helm template` on their chart.
 Not only is this a poor UX, but the `helm template` may fail depending on where Zarf variable templating is used within the chart.

-This feature has been highly requested in recent months:
+Features relating to these problems have been highly requested in recent months:
 - Request in Kubernetes Slack - https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1730229638367829
 - An issue has been created for this - https://github.com/zarf-dev/zarf/issues/2631
 - Defense Unicorns, an organization that relies heavily on Zarf for their deployments, has received requests for this feature in a feedback session with their partners.